Buneil/aws-bootcamp-cruddur-2023/journal/week0.md

 The above screenshot tells you that AWS CLI has been successfully installed.
 Now, let’s configure it.
 Before starting it, get your AWS access and the secret access keys.
 If you do not have them, follow these steps:

-## Created an admin user and generated Aws Credentials with sekret keys
+## Created an admin user and generated Aws Credentials with secret keys
 Login to your AWS account
 Click on the AWS account name ( dropdown ) on the top right.
 Select My Security Credentials
 Click on the Access keys option.
-If you already have the Access Key and the Secret access key, then use them.
-If there is no key, then click on Create New Access Key.
+Click on Create New Access Key.
 Copy the given key and paste it in notepad.
-Run bellow comands
+Run below comands

 ```
 export AWS_ACCESS_KEY_ID="AKIA6OE6X44K7VUTDQIL"